 Beach pole - Sight

-The most characteristic and photogenic landmark on beaches: the Beach Poles.
-They are often scarred by years of sun, sea, wind, sand and rain.
-The beach symbol, popular for tourists, is therefore also often featured as depicted on Egmond souvenirs such as: clothes, artworks, miniatures and postcards.
+The characteristic and photogenic landmark on the beach: the Beach Posts.
+Often marked by years of sun, sea, wind, sand, and rain.
+The popular symbol at the beach for tourists is therefore often depicted on [placename-url] souvenirs such as clothing, artworks, miniatures, and postcards.

-The first beach poles in the Netherlands were placed in 1868 by Rijkswaterstaat (Directorate General for Public Works and Water Management).
-They were used to take annual beach measurements: height of the pole above the sand, distance from pole to dune foot, from pole to high-tide line, from pole to [url/en/tides-ebb-flood.php]low-tide line[/url].
-The main purpose of the beach poles was early detection of changes in the beach and dunes along the coastline.
-If necessary, sand replenishment, for example, could then be carried out.
+The first Beach Posts in the Netherlands were placed in 1868 by Rijkswaterstaat.
+They were used to conduct annual beach measurements: height of the post above the sand, distance from post to dune foot, from post to high-water line, from post to low-water line.
+The primary purpose of the Beach Posts was the early detection of changes in the beach and dunes along the coastline.
+If necessary, measures like sand replenishment could be undertaken.

-The authentic oak poles were 25 cm square, four metres high and an iron band around the red head.
-Besides the red-headed and colourless beach poles, there are also poles with white, yellow and blue heads.
-On the side are numbers (usually engraved), indicating distance in (kilo)metres between the posts.
-The numbers indicate the distance in (kilo)metres between the poles.
-Originally, the poles were placed every kilometre and protruded 1 metre above the sand.
+The authentic oakwood posts were 25 cm square, four meters tall, and had an iron band around the red head.
+In addition to the red-headed and colorless Beach Posts, there are also posts with a white, yellow, and blue head.
+Numbers are usually engraved on the side, indicating the distance in (kilo)meters between the posts.
+Originally, the posts were placed every kilometer and protruded one meter above the sand.

-Meanwhile, the poles have not been used for their original purpose for 30 years.
-Beach measurements are now done with satellites.
-Now those poles help cyclists and hikers orientate themselves along the coast, but they are also indispensable in investigations, reports or calamities and, of course, as popular photo objects.
+In the meantime, the posts have not been used for their original purpose for thirty years.
+Beach measurements are now done using satellites.
+These posts now assist cyclists and hikers in orienting themselves along the coast, but they are also indispensable for research, reports, or emergencies, and of course, as a popular photo subject.